 A.B., Swarthmore College; Ph.D., Harvard University

-I am broadly interested in the sociology of race and ethnicity, identity and politics, and popular culture.
-My new book, Paint the White House Black: Barack Obama and the Meaning of Race in America, uses Obama-related topics to demonstrate how race relies on other social forces, like gender and class, for its meaning and impact.
-It features discussions of race and nationhood, discourses of "biracialism" and Obama's mixed heritage, the purported emergence of a "post-racial society," and popular symbols of Michelle Obama as a modern black woman.
+My previous book, Paint the White House Black: Barack Obama and the Meaning of Race in America, uses Obama-related topics to demonstrate how race relies on other social forces, like gender and class, for its meaning and impact.
+It addresses race and nationhood, "biracialism" and Obama's mixed heritage, the purported emergence of a "post-racial society," and popular symbols of Michelle Obama as a modern black woman.
 I have also written widely on hip-hop music.
 My first book, Thug Life: Race, Gender, and the Meaning of Hip-Hop, puts the spotlight on hip-hop fans and documents the ways everyday listeners define hip-hop and use it in their lives.
 Additional articles and essays include pieces about Barack Obama and hip-hop, hip-hop feminism, and representations of love in hip-hop performances.

 I teach courses in race and cultural studies, racism and sexism, and the sociology of sports.
 I also teach advanced seminars for third- and fourth-year students on Barack Obama and hip-hop studies.
 I emphasize the benefits of interdisciplinary learning and encourage students to bring their academic work to bear on their daily lives.

 My non-academic writing has been published by The Boston Globe, The Atlantic, The Guardian, and other outlets.
 I am a regular contributor at The Boston Globe and Boston's public broadcasting station, WGBH.
 You can follow me on Twitter @M_P_Jeffries.